+We did not have any gain on acquisition for the year ended December 31, 2016.
 Gain on acquisition of the Residence Inn Austin for the year ended December 31, 2015 was \$2,000,000 which was the difference between the fair value of the property of \$27,500,000 and the purchase price of \$25,500,000 on the date of acquisition.

-Interest Expense and Amortization of Deferred Loan Costs
+Interest Expense and Amortization of Debt issuance costs

-Interest expense and amortization of deferred loan costs were \$171,411 for the year ended December 31, 2015.
-Interest expense and amortization of deferred loan costs was due to our incurrence of indebtedness in connection with the acquisition of the Residence Inn Austin.
+Interest expense and amortization of debt issuance costs increased to \$3,137,208 for the year ended December 31, 2016 from \$171,411 for the year ended December 31, 2015.
+Interest expense and amortization of debt issuance costs increased due to our incurrence of indebtedness in connection with the acquisition of the Springhill Suites Seattle and our owning the Residence Inn Austin for the entire year ended December 31, 2016.
 In future periods our interest expense will vary based on the amount of our borrowings, which will depend on the availability and cost of borrowings and our ability to identify and acquire real estate and real estate-related assets that meet our investment objectives.